Cue Card Sample

 - where the place is (or, was)

 and explain how you felt about this crowded place.

 [You will have to talk about the topic for one to two minutes.
 You have one minute to think about what you are going to say.
 You can make some notes to help you if you wish.]

 Model Answer 1:

 It was a major football competition in our country which happened to take place last November and I decided to watch the semifinal of the tournament with two of my friends.
-As planned, we went to the stadium three hours before the match and was surprised to see the wave of people and long lines in the ticket counter.
+As planned, we went to the stadium three hours before the match and were surprised to see the wave of people and long lines at the ticket counter.
 We had to move like ants in the line and I believe, it took us more than an hour just to enter the stadium due to the crowd and long queue.

 I was even more surprised when I entered the stadium as I could see people all around me of all ages.
 It was a friendly crowd but overwhelming for me.
 We had to shout to talk to each other as the noise was all around us.
 I felt good to be there and experienced a really thrilling semifinal which was quite entertaining and suspenseful till the end.